 The Forest Education Zone

-The Forest Approach have designed their workshops to encourage everyone to feel comfortable playing outdoors and exploring the woodland environment.
+The Forest Approach have designed their sessions to encourage everyone to feel comfortable playing outdoors as well as exploring the woodland environment.
 The woodland allows lots of opportunities to be creative in an outdoor setting and have the space to explore activities that interest them.
-The Forest Leader may provide some loosely structure through planned activities, However the direction will be decided by the participants and each workshop may be slightly different.
+The Forest Leader may provide some loosely structure through planned activities, However the direction will be decided by the children and each time may be slightly different.
 The Forest Approach will sometimes include food and drink and shared amongst the group .
 This will gives the children/adults the opportunity to gather together and share their experiences.
-At the end of each workshop, the leader will regroup and reflect on their experiences during the session, sharing with the rest of the group what they have enjoyed the most during the session.a paragraph.
+At the end of each session, the leader will regroup and reflect on their experiences during the session, sharing with the rest of the group what they have enjoyed the most during the time spent at The Forest Approach.

-We link the lesson plan to the Early years Foundation stage or The National Curriculum depending on the ages of the children.
+We link the learning the Early years Foundation stage or The National Curriculum depending on the ages of the children, but more importantly children's emotional intelligence.

-These sessions give the children a real feel for forest school ethos as well as time to explore and play as well as being linked to their learning for Early Years Practitioners or Teachers .
+The children a real feel for forest school ethos as well as time to explore and play as well as being linked to their learning for Early Years outdoor Educators .

 For Early Years Setting – we will look activity planned , and where it links in seven areas of learning & the characteristics of effective learning.

-For Schools – Activities will be linked to the national Curriculum.
+For H.E – Activities will be linked to the national Curriculum.

 Impact: Why this type of learning ?
 Why now ?